Research of the Department of Systematics, Biodiversity and Evolution of Plants

 Taxonomy and biogeography of the Ranunculus auricomus complex (Prof. Elvira Hörandl, Kevin Karbstein, Dr. Ladislav Hodac, Dr. Salvatore Tomasello): Species diversity, distributions, mode of reproduction is being studied by using next generation sequencing methods, flow cytometry and geometric morphometrics.

-Phylogeny and reticulate evolution in willows (Salix) (Prof. Elvira Hörandl, Dr. Natascha Wagner, Dr. Li He): By using next generation sequencing methods (RAD Seq) we reconstruct the phylogeny and evolution of the genus, and we study in situ hybrid evolution in natural populations.
+Hybridization and reticulate evolution in willows (Salix) (Prof. Elvira Hörandl, Dr. Natascha Wagner, Dr. Li He): By using next generation sequencing methods (RAD Seq) we study in situ hybrid evolution in natural populations.